Editorial Team

 Robin Room, Ph.D., Centre for Alcohol Policy Research (CAPR), LaTrobe University, Australia.
 Professor Room is a sociologist who has directed research centres in the USA, Canada, Sweden and Australia, studying social and cultural aspects of alcohol, other drugs and gambling behaviour, harms from these to the user and to others, and policies and other social responses.
 He is currently a Professor at the Centre for Alcohol Policy Research, La Trobe University, Melbourne, Australia, and a Professor at the Centre for Social Research on Alcohol and Drugs, Department of Public Health Sciences, Stockholm University, Stockholm, Sweden.

 Guilherme Borges, Ph.D., Instituto Nacional de Psiquiatria, Mexico City, Mexico.
-Guilherme Borges is a Psychologist and Epidemiologist, a senior researcher in Medical Sciences at the Ramón de la Fuente National Institute of Psychiatry and an Emeritus Researcher at the National System of Researchers in Mexico.
+Guilherme Borges is a Psychologist and Epidemiologist, Emeritus researcher in Medical Sciences at the Ramón de la Fuente National Institute of Psychiatry and an Emeritus Researcher at the National System of Researchers in Mexico.
 Dr. Borges served as a member of the substance use disorders chapter for the DSM-5 and in the DSM-5-TR Cross-Cutting Culture Review Group of the American Psychiatric Association, participated in the ICD-11 Working Group on Cultural Considerations (WHO), he is a member of the Expert Group on Alcohol, Global Burden of Diseases, Injuries and Risk Factors (GBD) and member of the Reference Group on the Epidemiology of Alcohol and Drugs of the World Health Organization (WHO).
 His areas of expertise are alcohol and drugs and how they relate to injury and suicide.
 Dr. Borges is also involved in research on psychiatric nosology, mental health, and immigration.

 Sawitri Assanangkornchai, Ph.D., Prince of Songkla University, Thailand.
 Sawitri Assanangkornchai is a Professor of Psychiatry working in the Department of Epidemiology, Faculty of Medicine, Prince of Songkla University, Thailand.
 She is also the Director of Centre for Alcohol Studies, a national granting agency under the support of the Thai Health Promotion Foundation, with a mission to promote research and policy development on alcohol control.
 Dr. Assanangkornchai’s research interests include epidemiological and clinical studies on alcohol- and substance-related problems, behavioural addiction and mental health problems.
 Dr. Assanangkornchai is currently the President of the Asia Pacific Society for Alcohol and Addiction Research (APSAAR).
 She was a member of the Workgroup on the Classification of Substance-Related and Addictive Disorders for the ICD-11 Mental and Behavioural Disorders and the Technical Expert Group on Alcohol and Drug Epidemiology of the WHO.